llmack/great-cookie-hunt/README.md

-The Great Cookie Hunt is an Android and iOS location-service based (with location permissions), interactive map game in which you collect cookies and golden tickets to redeem at participating local cookie shops.
+The Great Cookie Hunt is an Android and iOS location-service based (with fully governed location permissions), interactive map game in which you collect cookies and golden tickets to redeem at participating local cookie shops.

 Inspired by a local job posting to develop digital strategy for a certain cookie shop (that did not pan out), this prototype is fully functional to collect cookies, but just for fun (sorry, no free cookies yet).
 Feedback, suggestions, and business model interests are welcome!